Englishmen read "Sunday Dispatch" in the subyway (1935); bpk / Erich Salomon

 Translating Everyday Experience Into Social Knowledge: Central European Feuilleton Culture Around 1900

-This project is dedicated to exploring the links between the history of the feuilleton and knowledge production from the end of the 19th century to the middle of the 20th.
+This project is dedicated to exploring the links between the history of the feuilleton and knowledge production from the end of the nineteenth to the middle of the twentieth century.
 In this period, often described as the “feuilletonistic age,” the feuilleton became an established section of Europe’s daily newspapers.
 The feuilleton was a space within the newspaper devoted to commenting and reflecting on cultural phenomena, such as art exhibitions, inventions, literary novels, and musical events, but also social phenomena such as ethnic diversity, changing social mores, and class fragmentation.
 It gave rise to novel styles of reporting that went beyond the attempt to factually report events and rejected claims to objectivity.
 Instead, contributions to the feuilleton were intentionally engaged in subjective meaning-making.
-Coinciding with the more general growth of print-journalism and the height of cross-national newspaper consumption, the feuilleton itself achieved broad popularity and created practices of reading and talking about its contents.
+Coinciding with the more general growth of print journalism and the height of cross-national newspaper consumption, the feuilleton itself achieved broad popularity and created practices of reading and talking about its contents.
 At the same time, it was lamented as being superficial, unserious, and having only entertainment value.

 The aim of this project is to show that the history of the feuilleton cannot be reduced to a literary genre, to a footnote of press history or, even, to the beginning of “newstainment.”
 It has, instead, to be located within a cultural history of knowledge production.
 The feuilleton is of interest as a formal venue for discussing and processing social and cultural information; it provided methods and tools that allowed readers to form judgments and make sense of contemporary social and cultural issues before this knowledge was transferred into disciplinary social science.